 - a reasoned dismissal of the appeal on the grounds that it is inadmissible or unauthorised, this decision can be made both by the appeals committee and by the Chairman of the appeals committee; - a reasoned decision by the appeal body which either confirms alters the original decision.

-During the admissibility phase and the examination of the authorisation, the appeal is treated by written procedure, without hearing the student.
-The student or the person to whom the decision pertains has a right to be heard by the body of appeal, regarding the contents of the case.
+During the admissibility phase and the examination of the authorisation, the appeal is always treated by written procedure, without hearing the student.